berceanu/hpc-europa3-application/index.md

 The numerical simulations and data analysis will then continue until the expiration date of the HPC cluster account, ~6 months after the initial visit.

-[^1]: The whole proposal should contain around 16k characters, or roughly 5 pages.

-[^2]: Justify the necessity to *simulate larger systems* for the problem being studied and demonstrate that the resources to which you currently have access are *inadequate* for this.